-Pull-out tests on concrete
+Pull-out test on concrete

-The pull-out test is an investigation technique that allows to assess the average compressive strength of concrete by extracting a bar or an expansion plug pre-embedded or post-inserted into the conglomerate.
-The dowel or bar is inserted by hammering, thus allowing the internal radial part to widen for perfect adhesion to the walls.
-A hydraulic jack is then applied which rests on a circular surface; the pull of the anchor causes the breaking of a concrete cone.
-The force that causes the concrete to break is then correlated, using experimental calibration curves, with the characteristic resistance of the concrete.
-The pull-out test is carried out in the areas without reinforcing bars, appropriately identified using a covermeter.
-Three extraction tests are carried out for each area under investigation.
+A hydraulic jack is then applied which rests on a circular surface; the pull of the anchor causes a concrete cone to break.
+The force that causes the concrete to break is then correlated with the characteristic resistance of the concrete using experimental calibration curves.
+The pull-out test is carried out in areas without rebars, appropriately identified using a covermeter.
+Three pull-out tests are carried out for each area under investigation.

 Reference standards: UNI EN 12504-3:2005; UNI 10157/1992.